nexusformat/definitions/impatient/NXImpatient.rst

-The programming model is mimicking a file system interface: You mkdir directories, groups (NXmakegroup) cd (NXopengroup) into them and create further groups or datasets (NXmakedata), open them (NXopendata), write data to them (NXputdate) and close them again (NXclosedata).
+The programming model is mimicking a file system interface: You mkdir directories, groups (NXmakegroup) cd (NXopengroup) into them and create further groups or datasets (NXmakedata), open them (NXopendata), write data to them (NXputdata) and close them again (NXclosedata).
 You cd out of groups with NXclosegroup.

 More Information
 =================

 Did we get you interested?
-Here is where you get more information.
+Here is where you can get more information.
-Our main entry point is the  NeXus WWW-site at http://www.nexusformat.org Here you can find more information, download the NeXus API, NeXus User Manual and NeXus Reference Documentation.
+Our main entry point is the  NeXus WWW-site at http://www.nexusformat.org where you can find more information, download the NeXus API, NeXus User Manual and NeXus Reference Documentation.

 If you encounter problems then please help us make NeXus better.
-Report your problem to the NeXus mailing list at nexus@nexusformat.org Problems we do not know about have absolutely no chance to get resolved.
+Report your problem to the NeXus mailing list  nexus@nexusformat.org
+Problems that we never know about have absolutely no chance of getting resolved.

 NeXus is a voluntary effort.
-Thus, if you have spare time and are willing to lend us a hand, you are more welcome to contact us.
+Thus, if you have spare time and are willing to lend us a hand, you are more welcome to contact us via nexus-committee@nexusformat.org

 Who is behind NeXus?